microchip-pic-avr-examples/dspic33c-can-tp/README.md

         - Select the CAN1RX for your board

     3. Then select Pins under the Project Resources:
-        - For the button input enable Weak pullup, interrupt on negative change, and change the custom name to be BUTTON.
+        - For the button input enable Weak pullup, interrupt on negative change, and change the custom name to be BUTTON
-        - For the led output change the custom name to be LED.
+        - For the led output change the custom name to be LED

      4. Select CAN_FD1 and do the following:
         - Enable Data Bit Rate and Set Bit Rate to 2Mbps